 In general, shamans or ceremony guides are often weary of giving ayahuasca to anybody who’s on any type of medication.
 With drug interactions still not well documented by science, it’s wiser not to drink if there is even a possibility of a chemical conflict.
-This especially refers to blood pressure medicines, SSRIs (depression medication) and even aspirin, as it’s a blood thinner.
+This especially refers to blood pressure medicines, SSRIs (common depression medication) and even aspirin, as it’s a blood thinner.
 It goes without saying that recreational drugs should also not be consumed before and after taking ayahuasca, especially stimulants.

 If going deep into the Amazon rainforest to drink ayahuasca, be sure to check these essential travel safety tips.
 Whether going to the remote jungles of Peru or to the hills of California, it is very important that you do your research first to make sure you are attending a good and trustworthy retreat center or shaman.
 Be wise and stay safe.